dlops-io/cheese-app-v3/README.md

 ---

-## Create Kubernetes Cluster Tutorial
+## Create Simple Kubernetes Cluster Tutorial

 ### API's to enable in GCP for Project
 We have already done this in the deployment tutorial but in case you have not done that step.
 Search for each of these in the GCP search bar and click enable to enable these API's